28th Annual National Conference

 - After receiving your confirmation, verify that your name matches your valid ID.

 - Double check dates, time and that airport information is correct.
 If changes need to be made, call the BCD Group Air Desk directly at 1-800-238-9047.

 - Book air reservations by Thursday, Sept.
 26, 2019.

 Click here for a list of faculty and planning committee members.

 Welcome and Opening Remarks, Heidi Leenay, Vice President, OptumHealth Education

-KEYNOTE ADDRESS—Live-Donor Liver Transplant: Changing the Paradigm, Abhinav Humar, MD, UPMC; Rina Kader Livingston, Living Liver Donor; and Wayne Livingston, Liver Transplant Recipient
+KEYNOTE ADDRESS—Live-Donor Liver Transplant: Changing the Paradigm, Abhinav Humar, MD, UPMC; Rina Kader, Living Liver Donor; and Wayne Livingston, Liver Transplant Recipient

 Live-donor liver transplantation (LDLT) has been perfected for children and adults with serious liver disease.
 Both a donor and a recipient of a live-donor liver transplant will highlight the benefits and potential complications of this life-saving surgery.
 The optimal time for a LDLT to maximize outcomes will also be discussed.